-Note: The following content used to reside on the Shippensburg University website, but was recently removed as they switched to a new format.
-So I’ve decided to keep it here for posterity.
+The following content used to reside on the Shippensburg University website, but was recently removed as they switched to a new format.
+So I’ve decided to embed it below for posterity.

 John Vantine ’06 didn’t plan on taking a trip to Africa or to take up residence in an orphanage to teach math, science, and English.
 But that’s exactly what he did.
 His friend, Courtney Wallace ’07 asked him to join her on her mission to Africa.
 A joke at first, John quickly realized this was a perfect time.